 Configuring IPsec IKEv2 Remote Access VPN Clients on Windows¶

-Windows 8 and newer easily support IKEv2 VPNs, and Windows 7 can as well though the processes are slightly different.
-The procedure in this section was performed on Windows 10, but Windows 8 is nearly identical.
-The procedure to import certificates to Windows 7 can be found on the strongSwan Wiki
+Windows 8 and newer easily support IKEv2 VPNs.
+Windows 7 supports them as well though the processes are slightly different.
+The procedure in this section was performed on Windows 10 20H2 but earlier versions are similar.

-Import the CA to the Client PC¶
+Import the CA to the Client (All EAP types)¶

-by the CA to download only the certificate
+Click by the CA to download only the certificate

 Locate the downloaded file on the client PC (e.g. VPNCA.crt) as seen in Figure Downloaded CA Certificate